 One of the advantages of historic buildings is that repairs can be completed over time, rather than the expensive all-at-once effort of constructing a new building.
 In-kind repairs use the same material, with the same design and profile, to repair or replace a small area of deteriorated or damaged historic materials.
 For example, in-kind siding replacement might use wood siding with the same profile to replace a small area of deteriorated siding.
-Contact the Historic Preservation Office to inquire whether a project can be considered in-kind repair or requires historic review.
+Write preservation@austintexas.gov to ask if a project can be considered in-kind repair or will require historic review.